jordan-elias/phase-machine/README.md

 ## What to listen for

 As the loops drift:
-- **Canons** form when the offset is short — the later loop echoes the earlier one
+- **Canons** form when the offset is short, the later loop echoes the earlier one
-- **Polyrhythm** emerges at mid-phase — the two streams are maximally interleaved
+- **Polyrhythm** emerges at mid-phase, the two streams are maximally interleaved
 - **Apparent accelerations** arise as the auditory system re-groups the material
 - **Re-unison** occurs when the offset completes a full loop length